santu1990/WeatherApp/README.md

 ✅ CI/CD pipeline with automated tests and linting

-📊 Code coverage reports for test validation
+📊 Code coverage reports for test validation and report generation for better code quality.

 🏗 Architecture